-When I took on the official role as head of security at Nuxeo in 2017, my first step was to ensure we had effective processes in place to ensure we always have as much information as possible about the “what, where, when, and how” in regards to how data and content is managed within the Nuxeo Platform.
+When I took on the official role as head of content & data security at Nuxeo in 2017, my first step was to ensure we had effective processes in place to ensure we always have as much information as possible about the “what, where, when, and how” in regards to how data and content is managed within the Nuxeo Platform.
 With this foundation in place, we’re better equipped to deal with security incidents when they occur.

 Secure Office Connectivity and Network Updates